top of page

 Having no apologies

-My first movement teacher, Deborah Robertson, would have us exclaim at the end of every warm-up “I am an actor, and I have no apologies.
-We are an ensemble, and we have no apologies!”
-Having no apologies is not a license given to the student to do whatever they want and be disrespectful in the classroom.
+My first movement teacher, Deborah Robertson, would have us exclaim at the end of every warm-up, "I am an actor, and I have no apologies.
+We are an ensemble, and we have no apologies!"
+Having no apologies is not a license given to the student to do whatever they want or be disrespectful in the classroom.
 Instead, it is a reminder that we are not perfect.
-Having no apologies is giving them the freedom to explore their art, make mistakes, and bold choices.
-It is a reminder that live theater is in fact a living thing.
-Before performances, my students and I hold hands and whisper the no apologies phrase together, signifying unity as an ensemble and allowance to leave the work at the door and trust our process.
+Having no apologies provides the freedom to explore many facets of themselves, make mistakes, and bold choices.
+It allows students to work in rough draft and learn from the process.
+It is vital that students find confidence in themselves to make interesting artistic choices.
+It is important to teach them to be positive and constructive in the critique of their own work, for there is beauty in the fall.
+Creating a safe environment for exploration requires respect and trust from both the teacher and other students in the class.

 IMG_0354.jpg